neovim/neovim/MAINTAIN.md

     * For special-purpose jobs where the runner version doesn't really matter, prefer `-latest` tags so we don't need to manually bump the versions.
 An example of a special-purpose workflow is `labeler_pr.yml`.
-    * For our testing job `test.yml`, prefer to use the latest stable (i.e. non-beta) version explicitly.
+    * For our testing job `test.yml`, prefer to use the latest version explicitly.
 Avoid using the `-latest` tags here as it makes it difficult to determine from an unrelated PR if a failure is due to the PR itself or due to GitHub bumping the `-latest` tag without our knowledge.
 There's also a high risk that automatically bumping the CI versions will fail due to manual work being required from experience.
     * For our release job, which is `release.yml`, prefer to use the oldest stable (i.e. non-deprecated) versions available.
 The reason is that we're trying to produce images that work in the broadest number of environments,